alexellis/growlab/data-logger/README.md

 # BME280 Data Logger with faasd

-This data logger writes measurements from a BME280 into a InfluxDB time-series database.
+This data logger writes measurements from a Bosch BME280 or BMP280 sensor into a InfluxDB time-series database.

 ## Deployment